 I remember the first time the Lord laid homeschooling on my heart.
-I had no clue where to begin or what to do.
-All I know is that I had this longing and needed to fulfill it.
-The truth was I had no clue how to homeschool.
-I had no clue what I was getting myself into and I had no clue what a journey homeschooling would take me on.
+I had no clue how to homeschool, but I had this longing and needed to fulfill it.
+The truth was I knew that homeschooling is hard, and I had no clue what I was getting myself into or even how to begin.

 If I had a do-over, I would have done things differently.
 Learning how to homeschool takes time.
 It takes failing.
 It takes organization, it takes character qualities I didn’t have.
 But no one told me these things.

 So, I am telling YOU exactly what I wish people would have told ME about homeschooling.
 I am going to share with you everything you need to know about how to homeschool.

 The first thing you are going to need to do is to find out the laws regarding homeschooling in your state.
 There are some great resources out there regarding how to get started homeschooling.
 Here are a few of my favorites: